anwarmamat/cmsc330fall18-public/p0/README.md

 If it hangs installing documentation for Sinatra, hit Ctrl-C. It will have successfully installed anyway.

-First we want to make sure that we have the correct version of OCaml.
-We'll be using version 4.04.0.
-Run  `ocaml -version` to see which version you have.

-If the version is not 4.04.0, then use `opam switch 4.04.0` Don't forget to run the advertised ``eval `opam config env` `` to update your PATH accordingly.

-Then run `ocaml -version` to make sure it says 4.04.0

 The OCaml package manager needs some initial configuration.

 * `opam init`